sardana-org/sardana-plugins/CONTRIBUTING.md

 3. In the row, fill the following information: name, description, link(s) to project(s)
 4. Create a PR with the changes explained in the point 3.

+Note: In order to facilitate browsing of the _System_ category it is splitted in sub-tables per facility.
+Please add your project to an already existing facility sub-table, or create a new one for your facility.